restic/restic/doc/Manual.md

 In fact several hosts may use the same repository to backup directories and files leading to a greater de-duplication.

+Please be aware that when you backup different directories (or the directories to be saved have a variable name component like a time/date), restic always needs to read all files and only afterwards can compute which parts of the files need to be saved.
+When you backup the same directory again (maybe with new or changed files) restic will find the old snapshot in the repo and by default only reads those files that are new or have been modified since the last snapshot.
+This is decided based on the modify date of the file in the file system.

 You can exclude folders and files by specifying exclude-patterns.
 Either specify them with multiple `--exclude`'s or one `--exclude-file`